banner

 - increased risk of dehydration in elderly

-- water retention during pregnancy
+- Edema during pregnancy

 - circadian (night time) polyuria/enuresis